-Most software development conferences focus on increasing your skills by providing in-depth technical sessions in a single track for architects.
-The O'Reilly Software Architecture Conference is different, focusing on technical breadth as well as depth—the entire conference delves into the varied facets of the role of software architect.
-Understanding the tradeoffs, technology options, and engineering practices is critical because the long-term success of many companies balances on the effectiveness and versatility of the software architecture teams that design, implement, and deploy it.
+The O'Reilly Software Architecture Conference builds skills by focusing on technical breadth as well as depth.
+Understanding the tradeoffs, technology options, and engineering practices is critical because the long-term success of many companies balances on the effectiveness and versatility of the software engineering architecture teams that design, implement, and deploy it.

 We're looking for speakers to share new techniques and approaches, proven best practices, and exceptional technical skills with the engineers, developers, tech leads, and managers who bridge business and technology.
 Tell us about the tools you use and why, and the effect they've had on your work.
 What are your strategies for meeting your company's business goals, developing leadership skills, and making the conceptual jump from software developer to architect?